 What stops the itching of psoriasis?

-Apply pH-balanced moisturizer.
+- Apply pH-balanced moisturizer.
 This helps reduce redness and itchiness.
-Ensure you use a moisturizer made with natural ingredients like aloe vera leaf juice and avoid anything containing strong fragrance or perfum.
+Ensure you use a natural body moisturizer with ingredients like aloe vera leaf juice and avoid anything containing strong fragrances or perfumes.

-- No more hot showers: Hot water can inflame your skin, causing redness, irritation and itching
+- No more super-hot showers: Hot water can inflame your skin, causing redness, irritation, and itching

 Can blow-drying cause hair damage?